dkalowsk/drafts/linter_unification.md

 An argument can be made that external tools work on multiple languages, and therefore the comment parsing works best.
-While maintaining the command in a comment initially sounds correct and feasible, the complexity of the C++ lanaguage parsing points towards a long-term sustainability as being part of the language specification.
+While maintaining the command in a comment initially sounds correct and feasible, the complexity of the C++ language requires the ability to correctly parse the syntax already.
+The addition of an attribute for external tool control will not present a major difficulty for support, while also providing long-term sustainability as part of the language specification.

 To work within the current grammar of attributes[2], all external tooling must recognize their naming with underscores (_) as a subtitution for hyphenation.